 - Each section is assigned to a volunteer team comprised of a navigator (the driver), a photographer (to take a photo of the property) and a data entry person to document the process (a list of where the signs were placed).
 Volunteers cannot canvass their own neighborhoods, nor may they canvass the same area in consecutive years.

-- From September 5th to September 25th, each team will survey their section of the city, determine the “average front yard” for that area, and then decide which front yard gardens they wish to acknowledge with a GROW Jamestown sign for setting higher standards for that neighborhood.
+- From July 9th to July 30th, each team will survey their section of the city, determine the “average front yard” for that area, and then decide which front yard gardens they wish to acknowledge with a GROW Jamestown sign.
 Each volunteer team has a limited number of signs to distribute.

 At a minimum, volunteers are looking for front yard gardens that have healthy plants, are well maintained and actively managed, have a healthy lawn that is neatly mowed with pruned and trimmed shrubs and trees.
 Edging is a plus along with a balanced garden that is appropriate to house and lot size.
 House numbers should be clearly displayed.